chauff/cse1500-web-transcripts/Assignment-2.md

 - You can, but do not have to use ES6 features.
 Check http://es6-features.org if you are interested in what ES6 has to offer.
 The one feature of ES6 we recommend to use is `let`; the [scoping section of Lecture 3](Lecture-3.md#scoping) explains why this is the case.
 - Be mindful of the time you have for your implementation.
 Go for the fast solution if one is available, and move on to the next item to implement instead of being hung up on one feature for too long.
 For example, the [word guessing demo game](demo-code/balloons-game) requires player 1 to enter a word that player 2 has to guess.
 There are different ways to ask the player to provide a word, the simplest is the use of [`Window.prompt`](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt).
 Unarguably there are visually more appealing solutions, however, this requires only one line of code, and is sufficient for our project.
 When you have time left, you can always go back to a feature and improve it.
 - When you test your code's functionality, test it in two browsers.
 If it works in one, but not the other, check the browser's [Web Console](https://developer.mozilla.org/en-US/docs/Tools/Web_Console) output; you will learn quickly whether you used a feature in your code that only one of your chosen browsers supported.
-- JavaScript is a dynamic language, important to remember when debugging.
+- JavaScript is a dynamic language, keep this in mind when you are debugging.
 - The browser development tools are extremely helpful to debug client-side JavaScript.
 Use them.
 - Do not be afraid to use place-holders (e.g. in our demo game, we start off with a fixed string to guess).
 - You will have to refactor/rework your code a few times as the server-side and other client-side components are added; this is expected.
 For instance, for now you may want to check the validity of players' moves on the client-side (which is fine), but you may later decide to move this functionality to the server-side.